Resistance bands for home workouts: shortlist

 At a glance

-A straightforward shortlist with sensible options for most people — plus guidance on what to look for so you don’t buy on hype.
+A straightforward shortlist with sensible options for most people — plus guidance on what to look for before you buy.

 Top options (shortlist)